"Light skin, dark skin, my Asian persuasion, I got them all that's why these girls out here hatin'...Cause I'm sexy."

 Formerly known as Saigon and later named after the 20th century president, Ho Chi Minh (a man who lives up to his name's first syllable by being used for absolutely everything out here), the most startling thing about the metropolis is its mopeds.
 They're everywhere.
 By night, every red light sees before it a gathering of perhaps 150 two-wheeled beasts, like the start of a lazy marathon, or the assembling of a paraplegic army (not that I can envisage any diplomatic crisis where such an army would be called upon).
 The mopeds make crossing the road as a pedestrian a subtle art, and one which we cannot wait to put into practice in London.

+The city's most popular attraction is its 'War Remnants Museum', a collection of artifacts (including tanks, torture cages and helicopters) from the 70s conflict.
+By far the most vexing and horrific exhibits were the vast number of photographs capturing the napalm, phosphorous and Agent Orange victims both immediately and years after the attacks.
+Even worse is seeing them in person, begging at the city's market; their skull-like faces devoid of skin, muscle and expression; each and every one a singular piece of evidence for the pointlessness and hypocrisy of that war.
 In fact, the whole experience is one which evokes a mass dislike for the United States.
 Walking around the museum as Republican American must be one powerful yet slow erosion of that national pride and arrogance that they seem so keen to thrust at the rest of the world.
 What's more, marry the whole chemical bombing malarky to the fact that they had the audacity to attempt remaking the Pink Panther films, spawned Miley Cyrus and think it appropriate to sit the wrong way round on a chair - well those chaps have a lot to answer for.
 A lot to answer for.

 Very little of note occurred in Saigon, in fact so little that the next paragraph is about a Cornish Pasty.
 I shall now give you a moment to scroll down past it.